nwspk/2024.newspeak.house/docs/visit_us.md

 **3. Attend events.** Visit the [events page](https://newspeak.house/events) for more information.

-**4. Attend Ration Club dinners.** Every Wednesday evening, we or a community member cooks dinner for anyone who visits.
+**4. Attend Ration Club dinners.** Every Wednesday evening, from 7pm, we or a community member cooks dinner for anyone who visits.
 Register through this [form](https://docs.google.com/forms/d/e/1FAIpQLSed58owWTnOqYI-zWoabBnayGZN9Yo0FXq-oqs-DzM3HuxdcA/viewform).

 ### Where is Newspeak House?